Refuges / housing

 The Victorian Family Violence Outcomes Framework was published in Ending Family Violence: Victoria’s Plan for Change, which outlined Victoria’s priorities in preventing and responding to family violence, why they matter, and what constitutes success.
 The Victorian Family Violence Outcomes Framework is a whole of Government framework and is intended to ensure Victorian family violence reform efforts are focused on the actions that make a difference.
 The Victorian Government is progressing development of the framework, including through indicators and measures.
 In time, measurement and monitoring of Victorian family violence outcomes may also support reporting for the National Plan.

-Victoria will monitor this initiative by reporting on the establishment of the core and cluster refuges and measuring the number of households that can be accommodated in refuge, the number of family violence victims who receive a refuge response, and the number of nights of refuge accommodation provided to victims of family violence.
+Victoria will monitor this initiative by reporting on the establishment of the core and cluster refuges and measuring the number of households that can be accommodated in refuge, the number of family violence victim survivors who receive a refuge response, and the number of nights of refuge accommodation provided.